maveniverse/bom-builder-maven-plugin/README.md

 A **Maven 3 plugin** to generate a dependency management POM, sometimes called a BOM or bill of materials POM.
-The plugin reads the set of dependencies in the current project, and writes a new POM to "target/bom-pom.xml" which contains a dependency management section listing the dependencies of the current project.
+The plugin reads the set of dependencies in the current project, and generates a new POM according configuration, it will contain dependency management section listing of the dependencies as configured (module, or whole reactor, and so on...).

 Note: this plugin does not takes stance what BOM is.
 For some, it is "reactor only", while for others it is "full stack" with transitive dependencies even.
 Hence, this